nhsconnect/gpconnect-messaging/pages/design/design_principles.md

 MESH (and its predecessor DTS) is a proven platform which has successfully supported NHS messaging requirements for a number of years.
 One of the main benefits of which MESH brings is excellent reach.

-MESH connectivity has already been implemented widely across the NHS, and importantly, is already built into support message flows incoming to GP practices in all GP core clinical system implementations.
+MESH connectivity has already been implemented widely across the NHS and, importantly, is already built into support message flows incoming to GP practices in all GP core clinical system implementations.

 ### Asynchronous messaging paradigms ###